RobinQu/q-atom/README.md

 #Q-Atom

+A extensible object system for both server end and client end.
 Part of [Project Q](http://q.elfvision.com/).
 A universal application frameworks for enterprise JavaScript!

 ##Synopsis

 ###Base Object
 We have a powerful base object, you can mix-in any properties.

 		var foo = Q.Object.create({
 			"bar": "foo.bar"